losrobbos/databases-getting-started/MONGODB_GUIDE.md

 In case you got a version 3.6 or above as your "Candidate 1:" that should be fine with our lectures.
 You can now do `sudo apt install mongodb`

 In case you got a version LESS THAN 3.6 listed here, it is highly recommended installing a MongoDB version from the official repository (see below).
-This way it will be assured that you can use all the code  we are going to use in the lectures.
+This way it will be assured that you can use all the code  we are going to show in the lectures.

 ##### Install Official MongoDB version